pmobbs/facial-keypoints/README.md

 # Facial Keypoints

-In this project I define and training a convolutional neural network to perform facial keypoint detection, and using computer vision techniques to transform images of faces.
+In this project I define and train a convolutional neural network to perform facial keypoint detection, and use computer vision techniques to transform images of faces.

 ## Getting Started